Where to Stay in New York City with Kids: Best Areas & Hotels for Every Budget

 If you’re unsure about using public transport, read Getting Around New York City with Kids: Subway, Walking and Taxis — it will help you decide whether staying outside Manhattan is right for your family.

-Long Island City (Queens)
+Long Island City (Queens): The Best Balance Option

-Cheaper hotels than Manhattan
+much cheaper hotels than Manhattan

 Family Hotel Recommendations – Long Island City